M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.9 revision 50 active-X
+Version 9.9 revision 51 active-X
-A bug fixed in For Object struct
+A tiny bug fixed.
+Added a new game Vault in info.gsb

 George Karras, Kallithea Attikis, Greece.